HeadRank: Decoding-Free Passage Reranking via Preference-Aligned Attention Heads: Introduction

-We resolve this tension with \textbf{HeadRank}, which combines three complementary ideas: (i)~entropy-regularized head selection that isolates stable, low-entropy retrieval heads; (ii)~Adjacent-Level Preference Sampling (ALPS) that constructs hard contrastive pairs from adjacent relevance grades; and (iii)~an attention-space DPO objective with a distribution regularizer that explicitly fights score flatlining.
+We resolve this with \textbf{HeadRank}, which combines three complementary ideas: (i)~entropy-regularized head selection that isolates stable, low-entropy retrieval heads; (ii)~Adjacent-Level Preference Sampling (ALPS) that constructs hard contrastive pairs from adjacent relevance grades; and (iii)~an attention-space DPO objective with a distribution regularizer that explicitly fights score flatlining.
 At inference time, the forward pass is truncated at the deepest selected layer $l_{\max}$, yielding $\mathcal{O}(1)$-pass complexity.
 Figure~\ref{fig:overview} contrasts the failure mode with our solution: baseline methods produce flat attention curves that bury relevant documents in the middle zone, whereas HeadRank restores discriminative peaks.

 Our main contributions are twofold: \textbf{(1)} We identify \textit{attention score homogenization} as the mechanistic bottleneck of decoding-free reranking and propose HeadRank, which lifts DPO into continuous attention space with entropy-regularized head discovery and Adjacent-Level Preference Sampling (ALPS), enabling preference alignment without autoregressive decoding.
-A depth-truncation strategy further reduces inference cost to $l_{\max}/L$ of a full forward pass. \textbf{(2)} Experiments on 14 benchmarks show that HeadRank trained on only 211 queries consistently outperforms both generative and decoding-free baselines across three model scales (0.6B--4B), with 100\% formatting success rate and substantial latency savings.
+A depth-truncation strategy further reduces inference cost to $l_{\max}/L$ of a full forward pass. \textbf{(2)} Experiments on 14 benchmarks show that HeadRank trained on only 211 queries achieves the best average performance across both generative and decoding-free baselines at all three model scales (0.6B--4B), with 100\% formatting success rate and substantial latency savings.